SOLID Principles in Rust: A Practical Guide

 Introduction: Why Should I Care About SOLID?

-Here’s the thing: SOLID isn’t about the language features - it’s about organizing our code so it doesn’t turn into a tangled mess that makes we want to rage-quit and become a farmer.
-The principles are about managing dependencies, separating concerns, and making our code maintainable as it grows.
+Here’s the thing: SOLID isn’t about the language features - it’s about organizing our code so it doesn’t turn into a tangled mess that makes us want to rage-quit and become a farmer.

 The “One Binary” Question